Lay the groundwork for skills-based decision making

 Create a skills adoption roadmap, align your organization to it, and identify and map the highest priority skills needed to succeed in the future.
 The Skills Library helps your organization in multiple ways, including building up skills on current roles that can lead to insights on employee career paths and reskilling opportunities.

-Incorporate skills into your talent strategy fast with the Mercer Skills Library
+Incorporate skills into your talent strategy fast with the Skills Library

 Don’t waste time digging through data or trying to create your own custom taxonomy.
-Mercer’s Skills Library maps 3,000 unique skills to over 4,700 jobs in our Mercer Job Library, making it the fastest way for Mercer Job Library customers to incorporate skills into their strategy.
-Not a Mercer Jobs Library client?
-No worries, we’ll match your jobs to our Library in no time to get you started quickly.
+Skills Library maps over 4,000 unique skills to over 10,000 jobs in our Mercer Job Library

 The Skills Library offers a skills taxonomy based on market data — the first step in adding skills to your organization’s pay strategy.
 We update our Skills Library regularly throughout the year, so you can stay up to date on emerging, evolving and declining skills.